wethod/learning-center-source/content/planning/index.md

 {{< /note >}}

+### Allocation requests

+Projects with job order category of type "plan upon request" cannot be planned the usual way: user needs to visit Allocation Requests and ask to be allocated.

+An allocation request can have various status, including **approved** and **pending**: the latter  is a request waiting to be approved or rejected and appears in planning with a particular pattern, so it can be easily spotted.

+## Allocation Requests

+Particular job order categories may expect people to ask to be planned on them, this can be the case of job order categories representing holidays, leaves or - why not - R&D projects.

+"Allocation requests" section is where all this requests can be created and managed.

+To create a request:

+1. Click on "Add request" button to open related sidebar
+2. Select the project to request (required)
+3. Select start date and end date (required).
+Once both selected, for each day in the period you can express how many hours to request (1 - 8), by default each day is an 8 hours request
+4. Add notes if needed

+Once created, a request acquires the "Pending" status and:

+- If the selected from-to is within 14 days an “urgent” mail notification is sent to the user allocation manager, if exists
+- Request is displayed in people allocation using a particular pattern

+Now users with **approve permission** can see "Approve/reject" button and:

+- **Approve** request: it gets "Approved" status and a mail notification is sent to the user who made the request
+- **Reject** request: it gets "Rejected" status and a mail notification is sent to the user who made the request

+Once approved, a request is shown in planning as a "normal" project.
+It still cannot be planned straight from here.

+Users with **edit permission** can edit a request like this:
+1. Click on the request arrow button to open its sidebar
+2. Click on the edit button

+A special **edit permission** is needed to edit and see others requests.

+Approved and rejected requests cannot be edited but can be deleted.

+When a request is deleted, it disappears from People Allocation.

+Creating or editing a pending request can create **conflicts** if:

+1. In the requested period there is **at least one hour already planned**
+2. In the requested period there is **at** **least one hour belonging to another request**

+Requests with conflicts:

+- Get a particular status
+- Does not appear in people allocation
+- Cannot be approved: they can just be edited, deleted or rejected

+If a request has conflict with another pending request only the last created request will be marked as “conflict”, the existing one keeps its status.

+Once a week an email containing the recap of all pending planning requests is sent to all allocation managers (excluding “urgent” emails).

 ## Projects' Heatmap

 This is useful to show the _weight_ of planned people on each project: the darker is the color of a cell, the more people are planned on the project that day.